 Richmindale College uses a 15-week semester term.
-An academic year covers 2 semesters, the Fall semester and the Spring semester.
-Students have the option of also taking courses during the Summer semester.
+An academic year covers 2 semesters, the Spring semester and the Fall semester.
+Students have the option of taking courses during the Summer semester.
 The Summer semester is not considered in identifying student consecutive enrollment.

-The Fall semester starts in September, the Spring semester starts in January, and the Summer semester starts in May.
+The Spring semester starts in January, the Fall semester starts in September, and the Summer semester starts in May.

 11.1.
-Term Start and End Dates from Fall 2024 to Fall 2025
+Term Start and End Dates from Fall 2025 to Fall 2026

-The following table contains the planned start and end dates of each semester from Fall 2024 to Fall 2025.
+The following table contains the planned start and end dates of each semester from Spring 2025 to Spring 2026.
 Richmindale College may change these start and end dates.
 Students and applicants are notified of the changes at least 30 calendar days from the semester start date.